Running a node.

 A Bitcoin node downloads every block, verifies every transaction against consensus rules, and enforces the 21 million cap by refusing to accept anything else.
 The more independent nodes exist, the harder it is to change the rules.
 Running one costs ~$150 (Raspberry Pi) to ~$2,000 (Start9), takes a few days of initial sync, and costs almost nothing to operate afterwards.
 The real payoff is connecting your wallet to your own node and removing the third-party eyeballs from your balance check.

-I run a Start9 Server One at home.
-It validates every Bitcoin transaction that flows through the network, keeps a full copy of the blockchain, and lets me check my own balance without trusting any third party.
-If you don't run a node, you are trusting someone else's node every time you query a balance or broadcast a transaction.
+A home-run node (a Start9 Server One, Umbrel, or Bitcoin Core on any machine) validates every Bitcoin transaction that flows through the network, keeps a full copy of the blockchain, and lets you check your own balance without trusting any third party.
+Without your own node, you are trusting someone else's node every time you query a balance or broadcast a transaction.

 That sounds academic until you realize the chain of logic: without your own node, your wallet asks someone else for the balance of your addresses.
 That someone else now knows your addresses, your balance, and your IP address.
 Across a few years of wallet openings, they have a very complete picture of you.